jurocknsail/yncrea-cloudcomputing/docs/prerequisites.md

     According to the instructions [here](https://chocolatey.org/install).
     You do not have to enter your email address in the first step.

-    !!! info
-        The following steps are for Windows users.
-        Yet, you can use any other package manager on different OS : brew on Mac OS for example.
-        You can also install those dependencies separately (just google it)

 1. **Install needed Tools:**

     Launch a terminal (CMD, PowerShell or GitBash etc ...) with Windows Administrator rights and install VirtualBox, Python, Minikube, Kubectl (the Kubernetes CLI), Helm and the Docker CLI with the help of Chocolatey: